- PAPER FUND

 The robots talk a big game.
 A rulebook decides if they get to play.

-Our AI characters — we call them the Machines — read the markets and make the case for a trade out loud.
+Our AI characters — the Machines — read the markets and make the case for a trade out loud.
 But they don’t get to push the button.
 Entry and exit are mechanical: pre-set, backtested rules.
 The AI proposes; the rulebook disposes.

 04